| Book of Mormon | Annotations |

 their march—therefore the men of Antipus, being confused because of the fall

-of their leaders, began to give way before the Lamanites.
+of their leaders, began to give way before the Lamanites. | The only pre-Columbian weapon I can find that was similar

 to a sword was the macuahuitl which was made with a plank of wood similar in